SantasHelperOwo/FileExtensionManager/README.md

 4.Exit
 -Enter the number for the action you want.
 The program runs the function and returns to the menu until you choose Exit.

-##Future Improvements
+## Future Improvements

-Some possible improvements:
+While the File Extension Manager meets the coursework requirements, there are a few ideas that could make it better in the future:

-1.Add a simple GUI for easier use
+1. **Add a simple GUI**
-2.More advanced categorization (by size, date, metadata) 3.Batch operations across multiple folders
+   A graphical interface would make the tool easier to use for non‑technical users.

+2. **Advanced categorization**
+   Group files not only by extension but also by size, date, or metadata.

+3. **Batch operations**
+   Allow scanning and managing multiple folders at once.

+4. **Logging and reports**
-4.Logging or reports of actions performed
+   Generate logs or summary reports of actions performed for better tracking.

+5. **Cross‑platform packaging**
-5.Packaging as an executable for Windows/macOS/Linux
+   Distribute the tool as an executable for Windows, macOS, and Linux so Python doesn’t need to be installed.

-These would make the tool more practical and closer to real-world applications.